 Depending on how old your site is and what features you have installed, you’ll find sections including Posts, Media, Pages, Appearance, and Settings.

-When you add plugins to your website, your backend will expand and change – adding more sections and ways for you to further change the settings and appearance of your WordPress website.
+When you add plugins to your website, your WordPress backend will expand and change – adding more sections and ways for you to further change the settings and appearance of your WordPress website.

 Getting to Know the Basics

 Now you know how to access the backend of your WordPress site, it’s time to learn more about how to effectively use it.
 While the WordPress backend may seem daunting to begin with, once you know the basics things become more clear.

 If you’re getting to grips with the backend of your site without any prior knowledge, learning the very basics through online tutorials is a good place to start.
 There are lots of resources online that will help you and it will minimise the cost by negating the need to call in a professional.